Blog

 Intravenous (IV) Therapy

-Intravenous therapy is oftentimes used as a short-term treatment for a sudden worsening of symptoms.
+Intravenous therapy is often used as a short-term treatment for severe symptoms, myasthenic crisis, or a sudden worsening of disease activity.

 • Plasmapheresis (plasma exchange):